Jane Underwood Poetry Prize

 • Files should not include any information that reveals the identity of the author.
 Any entries that reveal the author’s identity will be discounted.

-• File name must include the title of each poem submitted.
+• File name must include the full or abbreviated title of each poem submitted.

 • Simultaneous submissions are allowed.
 Notify us immediately if a poem is placed elsewhere by sending an email to submissions@writingsalons.com.